Originally published December 9, 2019. Last updated March 11, 2025.

 Imagine:

-• You’ve just crashed into a tire barrier and the trackside safety personnel are hurrying over
+• You’ve just crashed into a tire barrier and track safety personnel are hurrying over.

-• You’re at top speed and the car catches fire
+• You’re at top speed and your car catches fire.

-• You roll the car and you’re upside down
+• You roll your car and you find yourself upside down.

 1. Know the Track Rules and Procedures

-First off, know the rules and procedures of the track.
-Those rules are in place to keep HPDE drivers safe.
-Flaggers, recovery crews and EMTs all have their procedures.
-Let them do their jobs and follow any instructions they give you.
-Immediately after the crash, look for the nearest safety personnel.
+First, make sure to always know the track’s rules and procedures.
+These track rules help keep HPDE participants, visitors and event personnel safe.
+Flag workers, recovery crews and EMTs all have their own rules and procedures they follow.
+If a crash occurs, let them do their jobs and follow any instructions they give you.
+Look for the nearest safety personnel immediately after a crash.
 If you have a window net, put it down.
-In a street car, you can wave a thumbs-up.
-Both let track personnel know you’re conscious.
+In a street car, wave a thumbs-up.
+Both let track personnel know you’re awake and alert.

 2. Stay in the Car Unless It’s on Fire

-It can feel a bit counter-intuitive to stay in your car, fully buckled in.
+Wait for help to come to you.
+This can be hard for some, since it may feel odd to wait in your car, fully buckled in.
 After a typical crash, most people want to get out and assess the damage and meet the help that’s arriving.
-But with other cars flying by—and potentially driving off the track themselves—you want to be inside the car, not on the track or grass where you could be hit.
+But with other cars flying by — and potentially driving off the track themselves — you want to be inside the car, not on the track or grass where you could be hit.
 Staying buckled in with all your safety gear and helmet on is also the rule for most HPDE track events.

 3. Know How to Handle a Fire

-There’s one big exception to staying buckled in.
-If your car catches fire, it’s often safer to bail out.
-But what if you catch fire at speed or it’s difficult to escape quickly?
-It could be precious seconds before you can get stopped and bail out, which is plenty of time to get burned.
-Instead, focus on the fire first.
-Know how your fire suppression system works.
-Sit in your car and practice finding the button instinctively without looking.
-If you’re driving a street car without fire suppression, your biggest goal is to get the car stopped and get out of the car as quickly as possible.
-If you can, pull the car near a corner station and off the track.
+There’s one big exception to staying buckled in: fire.
+While you may face hazards from other cars, a track is often safer than a burning car.
+But it depends.
+At speed, focus on the fire.
+Practice sitting in your car and working your fire suppression system, finding the button instinctively without looking.
+If you’re driving a street car without fire suppression, your biggest goal should be to get the car stopped and get yourself out of the vehicle as quickly as possible.
+If you can, aim to pull the car near a corner station and off the track.

 4. Practice Quickly Getting Out of Your Car

-If you do need to get out of your car, you will probably need to do it in a hurry.
-Practice sitting in your car with all your safety equipment on and fully belted in.
+If you do need to get out of your car, you will probably need to do so in a hurry.
+Practice sitting in your car fully belted in with all your safety equipment on.
 Practice with your eyes closed since you might have trouble seeing if there’s fire or smoke.
 Think through the order you do things, choreographing the fastest process to get out and clear of your car.
-Some series have a time limit you must meet to compete.
-You’ll want to beat that limit.
+Some series even set a time limit that drivers have to meet before you’re allowed to participate.
+Aim to beat that limit.

-At a track day, you want to focus on driving the best you can drive.
-Taking the time now to practice for those not-so-positive “what-if” situations allows you to be prepared for the worst.
+At a track event, you want to focus on driving your best and not worrying about the what-ifs.
+That works best if you’re prepared.
+Taking the time now to practice for those not-so-positive what-if situations allows you to be better prepared.